Samsung likely to grab 88% share of foldable smartphones this year

-Seoul/New Delhi: Samsung Electronics is expected to dominate the foldable smartphone market this year with an 88 percent share, a report showed on Friday, as the tech giant prepares to unveil its new foldable devices next week.
+Seoul/New Delhi, Aug 6 (IANS) Samsung Electronics is expected to dominate the foldable smartphone market this year with an 88 percent share, a report showed on Friday, as the tech giant prepares to unveil its new foldable devices next week.

 The global foldable market is estimated to triple from a year earlier to reach around 9 million units in 2021, and Samsung, the world's largest smartphone vendor, is projected to represent 88 percent of them, according to market tracker Counterpoint Research.